No appetite? No problem. Try this game plan to stay nourished

-When you have lost your appetite or sense of taste, tucking into your usual meals can be a real challenge – especially when you are unwell and already have enough on your plate.
+When you have lost your appetite or sense of taste, enjoying your usual meals can be a real challenge – especially when you are unwell and already have enough on your plate.

-While these symptoms of COVID-19 mean food may not taste the same or your go-to dishes hold little appeal, you still need to stay hydrated and get in enough nutritious foods to help your body recover.
+While these symptoms of illnesses like COVID-19 mean food may not taste the same or your go-to dishes hold little appeal when you are sick, you still need to stay hydrated and get in enough nutritious foods to help your body recover.

 Here is the lowdown on why you still need to eat and drink regularly while recovering, plus what to reach for in the fridge or pantry when you have no appetite.

 We get all the energy, protein, vitamins and minerals needed for a healthy immune system from food and drinks.